Spanish tutor near me in Sacramento, CA

 Past Tense of Irregular Verbs

-Santiago taught 20 days ago
+Santiago taught about 1 month ago

 The Tutor and Student conducted a comprehensive review of previously learned Spanish language topics, including personal descriptions, professions, and comparisons.
 They practiced sentence construction and vocabulary, and discussed future learning goals, with a plan to focus on the simple past tense in the next sessions.